Carbon Molecule C60: A Longevity and Health Game Changer

 Free radicals are also byproducts of smoking (anything that burns), alcohol consumption, engineered food chemicals, agricultural insecticides, and herbicides with glyphosate (Roundup®), now present in processed food products.

 In the simplest terms, free radicals create oxidative stress in the body.
 Oxidative stress = inflammation.
-And inflammation is known to be the source of most disease and the body’s rate of aging.
+And inflammation is known to be the source of most diseases and the body’s rate of aging.

 By consuming free radical scavengers, a.k.a. antioxidants, inflammation and cellular damage are reduced, improving health and slowing the aging process.
 Lists of foods high in antioxidants can be found online, but importantly, consuming foods free of pesticides, herbicides and additives are key to reducing body-wide inflammation.